When creating characters we already know we need to make them memorable, interesting, diverse and avoid those nasty stereotypes.

 Keep things simple

-Maybe they have a lilt in their voice, maybe they use a lot of similies or analogies when they talk, maybe they drift on onto tangents and ramble, maybe they use harsh swear words or never swear.
+Maybe they have a lilt in their voice, maybe they use a lot of similies or analogies when they talk, maybe they drift off onto tangents and ramble, maybe they use harsh swear words or never swear.